 - Asher Bauer’s well-known post entitled “Field Guide to the Creepy Dom.”

 - Cliff’s post over at Pervocracy called “The Scene Is Not Safe.”
-Most especially recommended is her five suggestions for dealing with the situation.
+Most especially recommended is their five suggestions for dealing with the situation.
 Really solid stuff.

 - Thomas Macaulay Millar’s seven-part series (as of this writing, the whole thing is not yet posted) over on the Yes Means Yes blog called “There’s A War On,” discussing in greater detail the politics of abuse in the BDSM world.
 He’s fucking brilliant.
 Read the whole thing.

 - A couple of my own somewhat older posts, originally posted in 2007: Abuse Among the Kinky, Part 1: 6 Ways to Think About Abuse and Abuse Among the Kinky, Part 2: 10 Things to Do to Reduce Abusive Behaviour in the S/M World.
 And a much more recent post entitled Why Rape Jokes Aren’t Funny, Even If You’re Kinky, which isn’t about rape and abuse per se, it’s about how we create and support a culture that makes them seem okay, and we should fucking stop.